hatchjaw/jacktrip-teensy/README.md

 ### Jacktrip protocol (Hub mode)

-- TCP connection to exchange UDP ports between client and server
+- A TCP handshake is used to exchange UDP ports between client and server.
-- Client starts to send UDP packets, the server uses the header to initialize jack parameters
+- Client starts to send UDP packets, the server uses the header to initialize jack parameters.

 ### Alsa

-To force Alsa to restart:
+If, between sample rate/buffer size/driver changes, audio locks up, to force Alsa to restart:

 ```shell
 name@comp:~$ lsof | grep pcm